robcarver17/skipperman/docs/ideas.md

 - maintain a list of key volunteers and thank yous (CW)
 - manage orders for hoodies (CW)
 - maintain lists of past, present, potential and future cadet committee members (CW)

+  ### Required for social event:

+- think carefully about how to handle events with no cadets, volunteers etc
+- two types of food event: as part of training event, or social only seperate
+- manage social event with food only (Social)

   ### General required before handover to Jonny: